Tyrrrz/Tyrrrz.me/src/data/blog-posts/return-type-inference/Post.md

 Of course, ideally, we would want the compiler to figure out the type of `T` in `Option.None<T>(...)` based on the _return type_ this expression is _expected_ to have, as dictated by the signature of the containing method.
 If not, we would want it to at least get the `T` from the first branch of the conditional expression, where it was already inferred from `value`.

 Unfortunately, neither of these is possible with C#'s type system because it would need to work out the type in reverse, which it cannot do.
-That said, we can help it a bit.
+That said, we can help it a little bit.

-We can simulate _return type inference_ by having `Option.None` return a special non-generic "delayed" instance which can be coerced into `Option<T>`.
+We can simulate _return type inference_ by having `Option.None` return a special non-generic type representing an option with deferred initialization, which can be coerced into `Option<T>`.
 Here's how that would look:

 ```csharp
 public readonly struct Option<T>